-Figure 2: a) Elevation induced change in mean growing season understory temperature of the growing season (lapse rate of -0.68°C 100 m-1), assuming a canopy closure of 90% and no effect from topography. b) mean understory temperature effect induced by topography (heat load and topographic position, i.e. topography) assuming an average canopy cover (90%), compared to a moderate situation (flat terrain midslope). c) mean understory temperature cooling induced by canopy closure assuming no effect from topography.
+Figure 2: a) Elevation induced change in mean growing season understory temperature of the growing season (lapse rate of -0.68°C.100 m-1), assuming a canopy closure of 90% and no effect from topography. b) mean understory temperature effect induced by topography (heat load and topographic position, i.e. topography) assuming an average canopy cover (90%), compared to a moderate situation (flat terrain midslope). c) mean understory temperature cooling induced by canopy closure assuming no effect from topography.
 For visualization purposes only we restrained the minimal cooling to -1.5°C, however some pixels displayed lower values up to 0°C due to low to no canopy closure. d) 2 km per 2 km zoomed inset of the red square of the other panels, their color gradient corresponds to the color scale presented in the other panels a-c, respectively.
 Blank pixels represent land covers other than forests or forests outside of the study region.
 Linear model R²: 92.2%.

 Microclimatic Determinants of the Floristic Composition